protocol/research-website/content/outreach/sponsorship.md

 # How can I request support for my event?

-To request sponsorship for research-oriented events, please fill out our sponsorship/speaker request form.
-Please provide as much information as possible (sponsorship tiers, free non-speaker tickets, branding, a table or other space for swag, inclusion in newsletter(s), etc.) so as to minimize the need for back-and-forth communication and help streamline our review process.
+To request sponsorship for research-oriented events, we ask that you fill out our [sponsorship/speaker request form](https://protocollabs.smapply.io/prog/sponsorship/).
+Please provide as much information as possible (sponsorship tiers, free non-speaker tickets, branding, a table or other space for swag, inclusion in newsletters, etc.) to minimize the need for back-and-forth communication and help streamline our review process.

 If you are seeking to invite a PL Research speaker or speakers, please indicate whether you are requesting speakers only, or speakers and sponsorship.
 Note that we do not sponsor pay-to-speak events (discussed in detail below), and all speaker requests will be considered independently from sponsorship requests.

-We ask that all requests are submitted at least 2 months prior to your event's date, so we have sufficient time to review the request, make a decision, and finalize logistics.
-If you have a question about events that is not covered by the request form, please email [research@protocol.ai](mailto:research@protocol.ai).
+We ask that all requests are submitted at least two months prior to the date of your event, so we have sufficient time to review the request, make a decision, and finalize logistics.
+If you have a question about sponsorship that is not covered by the request form, please email [research@protocol.ai](mailto:research@protocol.ai).

 # When will I receive a response to my request?
 From the time of your submission to our response, please allow a minimum of two weeks for us to review your application.
 However, as a rule, we will typically wait until approximately two months before your event before we give you a final answer.
 If you have a hard timeline for receiving sponsorship commitments that differs from our standard review timeline, please make a note of this in your application.